lac-dcc/BenchGen/README.md

 ``` bash
 ./benchGen 1 productionRule.txt seedString.txt myProgram array
 ```
-After that, a program will be generated with the following structure:
+After that, BenchGen will generate a program with the following structure:

 ```
 myProgram/